 Things take a darker turn when Grenouille becomes so hooked on the scent of young women that he decides he must capture and preserve their scent, as he has learned to do with the scent of lavender or roses.
 From this modest beginning he conceives and executes a plan of staggering scale and complexity, which has even more mind-boggling consequence – but of which I will say no more.

 The Novel is noteworthy for a number of reasons.
 First, it was written by a German, Patrick Suskind and later translated into English (winning a prize for the translator).
 The language used by the author and his translator is utterly beautiful and the tone of voice in which Grenouille’s journey is narrated is captivating.

 For many years, German film producer Bernd Eichinger tried to buy the flim rights from Suskind, his friend, without success.
 Eventually he got Suskind to sign in 2001 for 10 million Euros.
 In 2006, the film was made with Ben Wishaw as Grenouille and with the cameo of a lifetime from Dustin Hoffman as the Parisian perfumier, Giuseppe Baldini.
 It remains one of the biggest German films ever made, with a budget of around $60 million.

-Perfume has the doubtful distinction of being the only book I have started reading in the past 10 years that I have also finished.
+Perfume has the doubtful distinction of being the only book I have started reading in the past 10 years that I have also finished at a sitting.